 As part of their coursework, printmaking students assist and participate in every step of the workshop.
 From selecting artists to managing the logistics of their stay, students develop the skills they would need to start their own business upon graduation.
 During the 2 to 4 day workshop, students learn and work closely with visiting artists to execute an edition of 20 or more prints/books.

-Students also operate several print sales throughout the academic year to deepen their entrepreneurial skills.
+Students also operate one print sale every year to deepen their entrepreneurial skills.

 The Workshop also provides opportunities for the general community to engage with the visiting artist and student's work through: